jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+paw is good for logo and logo button

+avoid watching sliders so much potential for making cpu fan explode

 GRAD is making ugly letters...

 to toFixed on the average reducer funciton -- that should LIMIT the num of deimila places to 2, but i want to allow 0 places instrad of .0